Determinantal point process models and statistical inference : Extended version: Definition, existence, simulation, and densities for determinantal point processes

 An algorithm for simulating a finite DPP in a very general setup is provided in \cite{Hough:etal:06}.
 There are special cases of DPPs which may be simulated in a different manner, e.g.\ the Ginibre ensemble, see Section 4.3 in \cite{Hough:etal:09}.

 We explain and prove the simulation algorithm of \cite{Hough:etal:06} in the specific case where we want to simulate $X_S\sim\detproc(C;S)$ with $S\subset\real^d$ compact.
 Our implementation of the algorithm becomes more efficient than the one in \cite{Scardicchio:etal:09}, and our description and proof use mainly linear algebra and are less technical than that in \cite{Hough:etal:06}.
+We notice the following definition.

+\begin{definition} Let $S\subset \real^d$ be compact and assume all non-zero eigenvalues $\lambda_k^S$ are one.
+Then $C$ restricted to $S\times S$ is called a projection kernel, and $X_S$ is called a {\em determinantal projection point process}. \end{definition}